Nampally, Hyderabad

-Nampally is one of the biggest City Center of Hyderabad New City, India.
-It is also a mandal in Hyderabad District.
-The biggest landmarks are Ibrahim's house and Hyderabad Deccan Station, locally known as the Nampally railway station.
+Nampally is one of the biggest and busiest neighbourhoods in Hyderabad, Telangana, India.
+It is also a mandal in Hyderabad district.
+The biggest landmarks are Ibrahim House and Hyderabad Deccan railway station, locally known as the Nampally Railway Station.

 History

-Nampally derives its name from a Persian Diwan of Hyderabad, Raza Ali Khan whose title was Nekh-Nam-Khan.
+Nampally derives its name from a Diwan of Hyderabad, Raza Ali Khan, whose title was Nekh-Nam-Khan.
 A jagir was granted to him, Nekh-Nampally, which became ‘Nampally’.
-The Nampally Railway Station was built in 1907 by Osman Ali Khan, Asaf Jah VII, the last Nizam of Hyderabad.
+The Nampally Railway Station was built in 1907 by Osman Ali Khan, Asaf Jah VII, the last Nizam of Hyderabad state.

-The Hyderabad Railway Station, popularly known as "Nampally Station", was used mostly as goods siding while the Secunderabad Railway Station (built in 1874) saw its first train on 9 October 1874 when the Wadi-Secunderabad line was commissioned by the Nizam's Guaranteed State Railway.
+The Hyderabad Railway Station,jai Ashok popularly known as "Nampally Station", was used mostly as goods siding while the Secunderabad Railway Station (built in 1874) saw its first train on 9 October 1874 when the Wadi-Secunderabad line was commissioned by the Nizam's Guaranteed State Railway.
 The Hyderabad Railway Station had to wait till 1921 before the first passenger train came chugging in.
-The delay was because the Begumpet Railway Station was being constructed, it was discovered that the railway line passed through the property of Viqar-ul-Umra and it was only when he insisted that the trains stop at Begumpet, did he grant permission for full construction of the Begumpet Railway Station.
-Once It was resolved, trains began plying between Secunderabad and Hyderabad - passing through either the Hussain Sagar Junction or Begumpet Railway Station.
+The delay was because as the Begumpet Railway Station was being constructed, it was discovered that the railway line passed through the property of Viqar-ul-Umra and it was only when he insisted that the trains stop at Begumpet, did he grant permission for full construction of the Begumpet Railway Station.
+Once that issue was resolved, trains began plying between Secunderabad and Hyderabad - passing through either the Hussain Sagar Junction or Begumpet Railway Station.

-As of today, it has emerged one of the busiest Railway Stations with many Express and Super fast trains terminating or originating from here that include the legendary Telangana Express - the first Super fast train of South Central Railways that runs between Hyderabad and New Delhi - and the Godavari Express and Hussainsagar Express trains.
+Today, it is one of the busiest Railway Stations with many Express and Super fast trains terminating or originating from here that include the legendary Telangana Express - the first Super fast train of South Central Railways that runs between Hyderabad and New Delhi - and the Hyderabad–Visakhapatnam Godavari Express and Hussainsagar Express trains.